darklorddad/Swinburne-COS40005-CTPA-FLORENCE/Documents/General-Overview-of-Database-v3.md

 ### 2. API Endpoint Design (The Interactions)

-The API endpoints remain the same.
-The `POST` and `PUT` requests to `/patients/me/daily-logs` (and corresponding admin endpoints) will now accept the optional `meal_desc` field in the request body. `GET` requests for daily logs will now include this field in the response.

 | Method    | Endpoint                                          | Description                                                               | Who Can Access?   |
 | :---      | :---                                              | :---                                                                      | :---              |
 | **Authentication**                                                                                                                        |